Mehul-Bagaria/Mehul-Bagaria.github.io/_posts/2022-08-16-How to pin stopwatch in Windows.md

 ---
 layout: post
-title: "How pin floating stopwatch in Windows?"
+title: "How to pin floating stopwatch in Windows?"
 categories: productivity
 tag:
   - productivity